freignat91/mlearning/README.md

 The way to take a direction decision using the network output is the following:

+version 0.0.3:

+Simply take the upper value of the output layer.

+version 0.0.2:

 on regular basis, each ant compute a statistical distribution of the decisions taken using its network outputs.
 This distribution is an array of int with for each possible decision (direction) the number of time the decisions has been taken during the period.
 Let's call it `decisionSum` array.
 It's updated every 1000 ticks to always reflect the up to date situation.